cianfhoghlaim/leabharlann/README.md

 **Sources**: [BBC coverage](https://www.bbc.com/news/articles/cly5r4gg7l6o) | [Guardian coverage](https://www.theguardian.com/music/article/2024/aug/18/kneecap-how-northern-irish-rap-trio-rose-to-fame-by-subverting-the-troubles) | [ABC News on biopic](https://www.abc.net.au/news/2024-09-13/kneecap-irish-language-rap-movie-interview-controversy/104342738) | [Reuters on apology](https://www.reuters.com/world/europe/irish-rappers-kneecap-apologise-families-murdered-uk-lawmakers-2025-04-29/) | [BBC on balaclava merch](https://www.newsletter.co.uk/whats-on/arts-and-entertainment/police-rubbish-kneecap-merch-ban-claim-for-belfast-bands-sold-out-sse-arena-saturday-night-gig-rappers-to-hold-afternoon-pop-up-city-centre-stall-selling-t-shirts-and-balaclavas-4919460)

 ---

+## About
+I am a registered politican with [Fine Gael](https://www.finegael.ie) and [Alliance Party](https://www.allianceparty.org) with my dual Irish-British passports and am a Newly Qualified Teacher (Mathematics/Applied Mathematics) with the [Teaching Council of Ireland](https://my-tc.teachingcouncil.ie/Find-a-Teacher/Teacher?entityId=6c60e730-05f9-eb11-94ef-0022489cc4c7).

+In future this GitHub account will have extensive free and open source resources for GCSE, A-Level, Junior Cycle, Senior Cycle... only for people who promote the concept of consent rather than bullying/abuse - we don't need to hide tricky words from kids, just don't bully others mentally/physically/sexually... easy, and important to explain to them after lazy parents arguing over international issues (Trump, Palestine, Israel) with the weight of domestic issues and not acknowledging the world-class improvements to our education system while they argue with eachother online setting horrible examples.

+Always follow rules of the road, and always acknowledge the moral and honest and world-class educational contributions and sacrifices of Sir Keir Starmer and Bridget Phillipson MP of Labour (I am not of Labour UK as I owe a debt to Belfast and Alliance), Simon Harris and Helen McEntee of Fine Gael, and the expert justice of the most unbiased and powerful politician Northern Ireland has ever seen - Naomi Long.

+Hoping to publish by April.
+More important regulation below.

 ## Taighdeoir's Choice:
 [The Key to Belfast](https://github.com/cianfhoghlaim/leabharlann/blob/main/our_tangled_speech_complete.pdf)